Auth Providers

 Obot will persist the value of the bootstrap token on its first launch (whether randomly generated or

-), and all future server launches will use that same value.
+supplied by OBOT_BOOTSTRAP_TOKEN), and all future server launches will use that same value.

-can always be used to override the stored value.
+OBOT_BOOTSTRAP_TOKEN can always be used to override the stored value.

-Preconfiguring Admin Users
+Preconfiguring Owner & Admin Users

 regardless of which auth provider they used.

-Users can be given the administrator role by other admins in the Users section of the UI.
+Users can be given the administrator role by other owners or admins in the Users section of the UI.
+Users whose email addresses are in configured list will automatically have the administrator role, and the role cannot be revoked from them.

 Access Control